-The Consolidated Rental Car Facility project also included the acquisition of 66 acres of residential and vacant land.
+The Consolidated Rental Car Facility project included the acquisition of 66 acres of residential and vacant land.
+The NetJets Corporate Campus would require up to six acres of land to be acquired and the relocation of five businesses.
 None of the other past, present, or reasonably foreseeable projects result in, or have the potential to result in, land use impacts.
 Therefore, combining the impacts with those of the Sponsor's Proposed Project would not result in additional land use impacts.